Frequently Asked Questions

 Q. How deep do you drill for tapping?

 Q. How hard do you pound the tap in?
-And how far in do you drive it?

 Q. Can I use milk jugs to collect sap?
 How about detergent containers or used buckets?